MayXpan/CSE-15L-Lab1/lab1.md

    2. ls
    - ![Image](<Lab1 ls3.png>)
    - The working directory is /home/lecture1.
-The ls command simply prints what files and/or directories are in the argument, and because the argument is a file itself it just prints the file that is inputted as the argument, which in this case is Hello.java.
+The ls command simply prints what files and/or directories are in the argument, and because the argument is a file itself it just prints the file that is inputted as the argument, which in this case is Hello.java, whereas had the argument been a directory, it would have returned a list of the files and directories that are contained within the argument.
 There is no error.

    3. cat
    - ![Image](<Lab1 cat3.png>)